CharlotteEssajee/sem-pro-2_charlotte-essajee/README.md

 ### Running

-To run the app, run the following commands:
+To run the app, run the following commands (Example in VS Code):

 ```bash
 install live server and go live